bogdanadnan/ariominer/README.md

 - support for proxy mode, to act as an aggregator for multiple small miners and providing a nice UI dashboard for an overall view of your farm

 ## Releases
-There are binaries compiled for Windows 10, Ubuntu 16.04 & 18.04, Debian 9, CentOS 7 and HiveOS.
-Just pick the one that best suits you and skip to usage information.
+There are binaries compiled for Windows 10 and Linux/HiveOS.
+Just pick the one matching your OS and skip to usage information.
 If for some reason the binaries don't work for you or you want the cutting edge version of this software you can try building it yourself using below instructions (build instructions are only provided for Ubuntu, you will need to adapt them accordingly for other distribution).
 You can get the binaries from here: https://github.com/bogdanadnan/ariominer/releases